 The only thing I would do differently…I dipped each piece twice, but after everything dried and lightened up, I wished I had dipped a couple more times.
 My knit fabric took the dye really well and ended up with some deep navy blue streaks, but none of the other pieces got that dark.

 We dyed two packages of cotton napkins (also from Amazon).
 They were great for experimenting with different folding techniques and patterns.
 The kids each folded three or four and eagerly waited to see how their designs would turn out.
 I also folded up a piece of muslin, a scrap of white bamboo knit, and some canvas tote bags.
 I used the muslin for the zipper pouch.

 Zipper pouches are fast and easy.
 I didn’t follow a pattern for this…just cut out some rectangles, added little leather accents, and sewed it up.
 You can use this zipper pouch tutorial for basic construction techniques.
-I think these would make really cute gifts or nice craft fair products.
+I think a shibori Indigo dyed zipper pouch would make really cute gift or nice craft fair product.

 If you’d like to see what some of my friends made their indigo fabric, follow along here to read their posts:

 Sarah at Sewing with Sarah – Shibori Top